See what the IHS Markit Score report has to say about Nordstrom Inc.

 According to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Services sector is rising.
 The rate of growth is weak relative to the trend shown over the past year, but is accelerating.

-The current level displays a neutral indicator with a weakening bias over the past 1-month.
+The current level displays a negative indicator.
 Although JWN credit default swap spreads are rising, indicating the market's more negative perception of the company's credit worthiness, they are still comfortably within the range of the last three years.

 Please send all inquiries related to the report to score@ihsmarkit.com.